 You should already know how which products they’ve purchased.
-Compose customer satisfaction survey questions to find out how much they spent or plan to spend.
+Compose customer satisfaction surveys with multiple-choice questions to find out how much they spent or plan to spend.
 Pair that with their satisfaction and you’ll know whether your campaign is attracting the right market.

 2. Average Revenue per Unit

 Ask questions that lead you to sharper metrics around the amount of money you’ll make from each customer.
 There are some pretty straightforward ways to ask this question without being off-putting.

 Ask survey questions to find out how much your customers have spent with you in the past.
 Ask them how much they plan to spend in the future.
-This gives you a figure allowing you to calculate how much you’re actually making from each lead.
+This gives you a figure allowing you to calculate how much you’re making from each lead.

 3. Product Performance

 With questions about product performance, you can discover whether your overall spending to create and market a product is paying off.
 While sales figures give you one aspect of performance, you could have your marketing department to thank.
 A strong marketing department could sell a product no matter the quality.

 With customer survey questions regarding specific product performance and some open-ended responses, you give a chance to get meaningful feedback.
 Your company also learns more about the life cycle of a product, which is useful to almost every department.